TVP Wilno: History

-The idea of creating a Polish channel in Lithuania, TVP Wilno, appeared already in 2010, but its implementation ended in failure.
+The idea of creating a Polish channel in Lithuania, TVP Wilno, appeared already in 2010, but its implementation failed.
 At the beginning of May 2016, after a five-year break, the permanent foreign correspondence office of TVP in Vilnius was reactivated.
-Work related to the launch of the channel resumed in July 2018, when Mirosław Ciunowicz, as the representative of the management board, started creating the editorial office of TVP Wilno channel.
+Work related to the launch of the channel resumed in July 2018, when Mirosław Ciunowicz, as the representative of the management board, started creating the editorial office of the TVP Wilno channel.
 The then head of the Chancellery of the Prime Minister, Michał Dworczyk, announced in August 2018 that the channel would be launched in the fall of the same year.
-On 11 January 2019, member of the management board of TVP S.A. and one of the originators of the station, Maciej Stanecki, stated at the conference that under favorable conditions, TVP Wilno may launch at the turn of March and April 2019.
+On 11 January 2019, a member of the management board of TVP S.A. and one of the originators of the station, Maciej Stanecki, stated at the conference that under favorable conditions, TVP Wilno may launch at the turn of March and April 2019.

-On 21 March 2019, the president of Telewizja Polska, Jacek Kurski, and the secretary of state for the Polish diaspora, European policy and public diplomacy at the Ministry of Foreign Affairs, Szymon Szynkowski vel Sęk, signed an agreement on the creation, co-financing and distribution of TVP Wilno channel, which, according to the plans, was to be launched in May 2019.
+On 21 March 2019, the president of Telewizja Polska, Jacek Kurski, and the secretary of state for the Polish diaspora, European policy and public diplomacy at the Ministry of Foreign Affairs, Szymon Szynkowski vel Sęk, signed an agreement on the creation, co-financing, and distribution of TVP Wilno channel, which, according to the plans, was to be launched in May 2019.
 On 1 July 2019, Telewizja Polska announced the completion of the team and announced the start of tests in the same month.
 On 4 September 2019, during the 29th Economic Forum in Krynica, a press conference of Telewizja Polska was held regarding the inauguration of TVP Wilno.